RDLLab/posggym/README.md

 The base model API is very similar to the environment API.
 The key difference that all methods are stateless so can be used repeatedly for planning.
 Indeed the `env` class for the built-in environments are mainly just a wrappers over the underlying `model` class that manage the state and add support for rendering.

-Note that unlike for the `env` class, for convinience the output of the `model.step()` method is a `NamedTuple` instance and so it's components can be accessed as attributes.
+Note that unlike for the `env` class, for convinience the output of the `model.step()` method is a `dataclass` instance and so it's components can be accessed as attributes.
 For example:

 ```python
 result = model.step(state, actions)